sosguthorpe/mod-erm/service/docs/getting-started.md

     GRANT ALL PRIVILEGES ON DATABASE olftest to folio;
     DROP DATABASE olf;
     CREATE DATABASE olf;
-    GRANT ALL PRIVILEGES ON DATABASE folio to olf;
+    GRANT ALL PRIVILEGES ON DATABASE olf to folio;

+### Dockerized postgres local development

+If you're running a local dockerized postgres, here is one way to get to the command line you will need to run these commands:

+   docker exec -it your_pg_container_name psql -U postgres

 To install and manage the following pre-requisites I recommend using [SDKMAN](http://sdkman.io/).
 - [Groovy](http://groovy-lang.org/)